-- Do not leave secure sensitive paper containing Fordham Protected and Fordham Sensitive data unattended on your desk, especially if you are going to be away from your desk for an extended period of time (e.g., lunch breaks, meetings, etc.).
+- Do not leave paper containing Fordham Protected Data and Fordham Sensitive Data unattended on your desk, especially if you are going to be away from your desk for an extended period

 - Do not leave cabinet or office keys in their locks.

-- Do not leave keys used to access Fordham Protected or Fordham Sensitive Information at an unattended desk.
+- Do not leave keys used to access Fordham Protected Data or Fordham Sensitive Data at an unattended desk.

 - Notify Public Safety immediately if your access card or keys are missing.

-- At the end of the working day, you should tidy your desk, put away all paper that contains Fordham Protected or Fordham Sensitive Information, and lock your office or drawers.
+- At the end of the working day, you should tidy your desk, put away all paper that contains Fordham Protected Data or Fordham Sensitive Data, and lock your office or drawers.

 - Never write down passwords.